 It should be sufficient to download the installation package and plugins if you simply intend to test Selenium locally.
 However, you would also be required to download the Selenium Server and install it if you want to set up Selenium Python automation on a distant server.

-Once you complete the prerequisites to run Selenium tests with Python, let us start with the first test in Python Selenium automation.
+Once you complete the prerequisites to run Selenium tests with Python, let us start with setting up a webdriver to run our first test in Python Selenium automation.

 Step 1 – First, import the Selenium classes for WebDriver and Keys.